Fundamental groups of proper varieties are finitely presented: The proof

 \section{The proof}

 For a scheme $T$, let $\sfFEt_T$ denote the category of finite \'etale covers of $T$.
 This gives rise to a category fibred over schemes.
 Recall that a morphism $g:T' \to T$ of schemes is said to be of effective descent for $\sfFEt$, if $g^*$ induces an equivalence of categories between $\sfFEt_T$ and the category of descent data in $\sfFEt$ along $g$.

-We first note a class of morphisms of effective descent for $\sfFEt$. \begin{prop}[Exp.~IX, Thm.~4.12 of \cite{SGA1}] Let $f: X ' \to X$ be a proper surjective morphism of finite presentation.
+\begin{prop}[Exp.~IX, Thm.~4.12 of \cite{SGA1}] Let $f: X ' \to X$ be a proper surjective morphism of finite presentation.
 Then $f$ is of effective descent for $\sfFEt$. \end{prop}

 Morphisms of effective descent $f : X' \to X$ for $\sfFEt$ give rise to a van Kampen-like presentation of $\piet(X)$ as the profinite completion of a quotient of the free topological product of the \'etale fundamental groups of the connected components of $X'$ and the usual topological fundamental group of a suitably defined ``dual graph''.
 This goes back to \cite[Exp.~IX, \S~5]{SGA1} and has been worked out in detail in \cite[Cor.~5.3]{Stix-vK}.